matthewrutter/docker-presentation/README.md

 ## Other Solutions

-### Docker Offers a lab where you can run all of the required containers in a browser.
-You need to create a (free) account and login with it in order to access the playground:
+### Docker offers a lab where you can run all of the required containers in a browser.
+You need to create a free account and login with it in order to access the playground:

 [Browser Playground](https://labs.play-with-docker.com/)